 IGP's revelation of Attempts to topple Anwar a "conspiracy" to sabotage the government of the day?

-Locally, I believe we also have such people in the past when a local media campaign appeared to be orchestrated to remove the mini buses from the streets of Kuala Lumpur.
-For a period of time, the media highlighted all the "dangerous" Mini bus drivers.
-This media blitz "justified" the removal of licenses given to mini bus operators, and the entire concession was taken over by Intrakota, which also never survived due to lack of strategic management.
-Public transportation was subsequently operated by another one or two other compnaies until today yet they are not quite as ssuccessful as the mini buses which were more frequent and people found it convenient to hop on the buses.
-Today, we are not seeing what should have been done to solve our public transport woes.
-It will take some time for Minister of Transport Anthony Loke to undo all the knots that were made in the early years.
+Locally, I believe we also have such people in the past who could whip up a media campaign which appeared to have been orchestrated to remove the mini buses from the streets of Kuala Lumpur.
+For a period of time, the media highlighted all the "dangerous" mini bus drivers.
+This media blitz "justified" TP thr public the removal of licenses given to mini bus operators, and the entire concession was taken over by Intrakota, and by another one or two other companies such as Citiyliner and until today, yet none is quite as successful as the mini buses because they were more frequent and people found it convenient to hop on these privately-owned minibuses.

-Media campaigns are known to "kill" an industry or remove politicians from their public offices especially in the West, despite their legitimate victory in a general election.
+Media campaigns are known to "kill" an entire industry or remove politicians from their public offices ( you see this happening especially in the West ), despite their legitimate victory in a general election.
+US president Donald Trump is today one of the major targets of a powerful campaign to remove him.

-The communication plan allegedly involved cultivating “third voices” abroad—a strategy explicitly designed to highlight a “culture of fear” within the country.
-In essence, the goal was to engage international media to cast aspersions on Anwar’s administration.
-We are witnessing this played out in the current discourse, forcing the Prime Minister to navigate these accusations.
+The communication plan allegedly involved cultivating “third voices” abroad as well —a strategy explicitly designed to highlight a “culture of fear” within the country.
+In essence, reading from the Malaysiakini article, the goal was to engage international media to cast aspersions on Anwar’s administration.
+We are witnessing this played out in the recent discourse, forcing the Prime Minister to navigate these accusations.
 In the past, where such dissent against the government would have likely triggered arrests under the Internal Security Act (ISA)—an era grimly remembered by the detention without trial during Operation Lallang.
 This invites an uncomfortable question: where were voices like Naimah’s back then?
 Why were those who are so vocal today completely silent during the real, systemic crackdowns of that era?

 There is, of course, nothing wrong with Daim’s family wanting to preserve his legacy.
 Any spouse or child would do the same.
-In fact, they should highlight his good deeds more openly, rather than engaging an international organisation to topple another prime minister.
-We have seen one after another prime minister toppled by a former prime minister himself, enough is enough!
+In fact, they should highlight his good deeds in the form of a biography, rather than engaging an international organisation to topple another prime minister.
+Usually people would be contented with just a biography to outline all the deeds that their deceased parents did.
+Instead, because many of us have seen how one after another prime minister being toppled by Dr Mahathir himself, we are saying enough is enough!
+The IGP’s revelation has opened our eyes to what is happening behind the scene.

 What Daim's Family should not do

 Daim’s family should recognise that any attempt to topple a government can be construed as “activities deemed detrimental to parliamentary democracy,” carrying a jail term of up to 20 years, as highlighted in the article.
-In the past, individuals have been detained under SOSMA-- some like Maria Chin were locked in dark rooms -- the difference is we never saw Daim or Naimah speaking out against SOSMA in the past, but even before SOSMA is used against them, they suddenly come alive.
+In the past, individuals have been detained under SOSMA-- some like Maria Chin were locked in dark rooms -- the difference is we never saw Naimah or her children speaking out against SOSMA in the past, but even before SOSMA is used against them, they suddenly come “alive.”
+Even Daim never objected c against SOSMA.

 Anwar's Mission

 When these tycoons agreed to contribute funds in support of paddy farmers and the legitimate B40 Bumiputera community, Anwar allowed them space.
-He did not single out Syed Mokhtar, Robert Kuok, or other prominent Chinese and Indian magnates—such as Maxis owner Ananda Krishnan, or Tan Sri G. Gnanalingam, the driving force behind Westports.
+He did not single out Syed Mokhtar, Robert Kuok, or other prominent Chinese and Indian magnates—such as Maxis owner Ananda Krishnan, or G. Gnanalingam, the driving force behind Westports.
 His principle remains consistent: wealth in itself is not objectionable, but greed that hoards the nation’s resources—especially through illicit means and corruption—cannot be tolerated.
-Anwar’s enduring priority has always been the welfare of those at the lower strata of society.
-Given the two options that he had to prime the country's economy, he chose the bottom-up model by channelling the money to benefit every Malaysian, rather than spending them on mega projects for now.
-The billions that were recouped by the MACC were distributed to the people in the form of MyKasih Sara Hidup, of which you and I are beneficiaries.

 Therefore, since this whole plot has been uncovered by the Royal Malaysian Police, presumbably from their inteviews with Bloomberg reporters, what we will see in the coming days is something that we cannot blame the police or Anwar for acting on.
 If there are attempts to topple the govenrment of the day, it would create instability in the country's administration, and we cannot afford this.